nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL NOT populate the `specialty` field on `Schedule` or `Slot`

-- SHALL indicate the service ID filtering status of the search:
+- SHALL indicate the service filtering status of the search:
   - only when the consumer sends the `service.identifier` parameter in the request
   - by using the `Bundle.meta.tag` element populating the system and code elements with [GPConnect-ServiceFilteringStatus]((https://fhir.nhs.uk/STU3/CodeSystem/GPConnect-ServiceFilteringStatus-1))